PRProd/HA-Firemote/README.md

  - mute-button
  - settings-button
  - app-switch-button

 <br>
 <br>
 <br>

 ## FAQ
-###  Why won't the volume, mute, and/or power butons work for my Amazon Fire device?
+###  Why won't the volume, mute, and/or power buttons work for my Amazon Fire device?
-In many cases, your Amazon remote control actually sends commands for volume, mute, and power to your TV or receiver using the IR emitter on the front of the physical remote control.
-Since this is the case, these types of commands cannot be emulated through the same means that Firemote sends other commands.
+In many cases, your Amazon remote control sends commands for volume, mute, and power to your TV or receiver using the IR emitter on the front of the physical remote control.
+Since this is the case, these commands cannot be emulated through the same means that Firemote sends other commands.
 <br>

-In these cases, you still might be able to control your devices (TVs, Receivers, etc.) by using [Button Overrides](https://github.com/PRProd/HA-Firemote#button-overrides).
-If you are able to control your non-fire devices through Home Assistant, you can write a HA script and attach that script to a button on your Firemote.
+In these cases, you might still be able to control your devices (TVs, Receivers, etc.) using [Button Overrides](https://github.com/PRProd/HA-Firemote#button-overrides).
+If you can control your non-fire devices through Home Assistant, you can write a HA script and attach that script to a button on your Firemote.
 <br>
 <br>